LLNL/echemfem/joss/paper.md

 # Statement of need
 <!--- section that clearly illustrates the research purpose of the software and places it in the context of related work --->
 <!--- Research Need --->
-Electrochemical phenomena are highly complex, making characterization of electrochemical devices through experiments challenging.
+Electrochemical phenomena are highly complex, making characterization of electrochemical devices through in-operando experiments challenging.
 Simulation is an important tool for predicting the performance of electrochemical devices, as well as designing them.
 As technologies get scaled up from the laboratory scale to industrial scale, experiments become less tractable and therefore simulation increasingly important.
 Naturally, the scalability of simulators is crucial.